aquastar/research-homepage/content/publication/20_gnn_review_arxiv/index.md

 ---
-title: "Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks"
+title: "Bridging the Gap between Spatial and Spectral Domains: A Survey on Graph Neural Networks"
 authors:
 - admin
 - Fanglan Chen